-Making decisions about how to manage ILD can leave you feeling overwhelmed with emotion.
-We want to help you not only process these emotions, but also understand the facts around managing ILD so you can make informed decisions.
+Making decisions about how to help manage interstitial lung disease (ILD) can leave you feeling overwhelmed with emotion.
+We want to help you not only process these emotions, but also understand the facts around helping to manage ILD, including how it may progress over time, so you can make informed decisions.

 ILD can affect the lungs primarily by inflammation, scarring, or a mix of both.
-On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options for managing this type of ILD.
-If you have an ILD with inflammation, ask your doctor about management options.
+On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options to help manage this type of ILD.
+If you have an ILD with inflammation, ask your healthcare provider about management options.

 We’re here for you.

-You're not alone in this—call the Lungs&You® Call Center to speak with someone who can help you understand what you're going through.
+Lungs&You® Call Center to speak with someone who

 Below are some management options for chronic ILD with worsening fibrosis.
-Once you’ve assessed your options, you and your doctor can work together to create a disease management plan that’s best for you.
+Once you’ve discussed these options with your healthcare provider, you can work together to create a disease management plan that’s best for you.

 Pulmonary rehab includes a range of conditioning and breathing exercises, as well as lifestyle education, like how to manage stress and nutritional counseling.
-The goal is to help patients understand their breathing, function to the best of their ability, and increase strength and endurance.
+The goal is to help people with ILD understand their breathing, function to the best of their ability, and increase strength and endurance.
 Pulmonary rehab should be started right away for those who are eligible.

 Oxygen therapy helps to supply additional oxygen to patients who have low oxygen levels.
-It may help reduce breathlessness, enabling the patient to perform physical activities, like pulmonary rehab exercises.
+It may help reduce breathlessness, enabling the individual to perform physical activities, like pulmonary rehab exercises.

 Taking part in clinical trials may be an option for some people with ILD.
 Talk with your healthcare team about your condition and your options.

 Be sure to discuss all your management options with your pulmonologist.
 By working together, you and your pulmonologist can find a management plan that works for you.